justimapa/petridish_simulation/REPONSES.md

 ##Q2.2

-We will declare as const all the methods (getTemperature(), drawOn()) that do not modifiy the current instance.
+We will declare as const all the methods that do not modifiy the current instance.
+In this case, the only method we will declare as const is drawOn().
 This allows an eventual user-programmer to read the code of our class more easily.
 - answer to question 2.2

 *******************************************************